iarsystems/iar-risc-v-gd32v-eval/Examples/temperature-humidity/README.md

 In order to see the sensor data in real time, select `View → Terminal I/O`.
 A new window named __Terminal I/O__ will show up without any output so far.

 * To update the __Terminal I/O__ character set to use the __UTF-8__ encoding, go to `Tools → Options → Terminal I/O → Encoding` and choose `UTF-8`.
-Press `OK` to close this window.
+Press `OK` to close the  __IDE Options__ window.

 Next, execute the program by selecting `Debug → Go (F5)`.

-Finally, grab the nearest fan or an air blower to change the temperature and watch the RGB LED and the LED bar update in accordance with the temperature/humidity sensor data.
-It might take a while for the changes take effect as measuring temperature and humidity is not an instantaneous operation.
+Finally, grab the nearest fan, air blower or hair dryer and use them to cause changes in the temperature surrounding the evaluation board.
+When the temperature/humidity thresholds are crossed, the RGB LED and the LED bar will update their states, always in accordance with the temperature/humidity sensor data.
+Keep in mind that it might take a while for the changes to take effect, as measuring temperature and humidity is not an instantaneous operation.

 To terminate the debugging session, stop the C-SPY debugger, choose `Debug → Stop Debugging (CTRL + SHIFT + D)`.

 ### Note

-Depending on your weather conditions, you might have to adjust the fixed point _threshold_ values be able to see these variations.
-The _threshold_ values are expressed by a 1000x factor.
+Depending on the room temperature/humidity conditions, you might have to adjust the fixed point _threshold_ values be able to cross over the different threshold levels.
+You will find the _threshold_ values in the _main.c_ file are expressed by a __1000x__ factor.
 For example, 25°C should be expressed as `25000`.
-In this case, update these values, rebuild the project and restart the debugging session.
+If that is the case you are facing, update these _threshold_ values, rebuild the project and restart the debugging session.
+The tables below summarizes how the _threshold levels_ are used to define which LED will be lit.

 | __Temperature threshold__ |  __Set when data is__                                          | __Board LED__  |
 | :--------------           | :-------------                                                 | :-------       |